vimocmeo/vimocmeo.github.io/README.md

 ## 📫 Contact

-You can contact me via minhxuvi@gmail.com or on [Linkedin](https://linkedin.com/in/minhxuvi).
+You can contact me via minh@xuvi.vn or on [Linkedin](https://linkedin.com/in/minhxuvi).
 I'm always available for a chat!

 ## 😄 Fun fact